MosGeo/BPSMAutoToolbox/README.md

 Lithology file can be read in Matlab and parsed into an easily modifiable tables.

 ## How to start
 Please check out the power point presentation.
 It includes important information of how the data is organized.
+The "main" file contains a few lines of code to read the file.

 ## What is next?
 Anshuman: he will start making some functions to modify some of the parameters that are needed for his work.